 I’ve been wanting to post about this for a really long time, but I wanted to wait until a little more progress had been made than after my initial visit.
 One of my 30 Before 30 was to get a text sleeve: I’d seen a handful of photos online that I’d fallen in love with, and have always been drawn to typography tattoos.
 At the beginning of July, the day finally arrived, and I proceeded to have paper pieces of literature strewn across my arm and shoulder.
 It wasn’t going to be a quick one – the longest I’ve ever sat for ink in one sitting was three hours, and this was going to be upwards of ten – so, because reality leaves me far less badass than I like to imagine, it was going to have to be done in stages.

 Five hours later, I emerged with a decent start.
 I had Tennyson and parts of Kerouac immortalised on my skin (though the stencil for the latter decided to abandon ship halfway through, leaving a rather amusing “plodin’ across the stars” there until next time), and a giant red immortality from the pen of Emily Dickinson.
-I was nervous going in – I cry at Pixar movies, and I didn’t want to look like even more of a baby in front of The Professor – but he sat beside me, feeding me maltesers and making me laugh so much the artist commented on how much she loved watching us as a couple.
+I was nervous going in – I cry at Pixar movies, and I didn’t want to look like even more of a baby than I usually do day to day crying about this or that (“but it’s so beautiful!”
+CHOKE) – but I ate Maltesers and had such good conversation with the artist that it went way quicker and easier than I was anticipating.

 Before I continue, I have to take a minor detour through crazyville.
 I hadn’t told many people I’d planned on getting this tattoo immediately, and so a little shock was understandable.
 But I think downright judgment and public disapproval is more than a little rude.
 I had a lot of love for the first picture to hit my Facebook wall, but intermingled were a few rather irritating comments in the vein of “whaaaaaaaat”, “WHY” and “dear lord”, followed by something that really made me want to punch somebody: